gillespilon/machine_learning/machine_learning.md

 4. Does overfitting occur when you create a model that is too complex or too simple?
 Too complex
 5. Before making a prediction on out-of-sample data, should you retrain the model on all available training data?
 Yes

-## Lesson 06 Data Science Pipeline: pandas, seaborn, scikit-learn
+## Lesson 06 pandas, seaborn, scikit-learn

 Objectives